History of Iceland: Settlement (874–930)

-The first permanent settler in Iceland is usually considered to have been a Norwegian chieftain named Ingólfr Arnarson and his wife, Hallveig Fróðadóttir.
+The first permanent settler in Iceland is usually considered to have been a Norwegian chieftain named Ingólfur Arnarson and his wife, Hallveig Fróðadóttir.
 According to the Landnámabók, he threw two carved pillars (Öndvegissúlur) overboard as he neared land, vowing to settle wherever they landed.
 He then sailed along the coast until the pillars were found in the southwestern peninsula, now known as Reykjanesskagi.
 There he settled with his family around 874, in a place he named Reykjavík "Smoke Cove", probably from the geothermal steam rising from the earth.
 This place eventually became the capital and the largest city of modern Iceland.
-It is recognized, however, that Ingólfr Arnarson may not have been the first one to settle permanently in Iceland—that may have been Náttfari, one of Garðar Svavarsson's men who stayed behind when Garðar returned to Scandinavia.
+It is recognized, however, that Ingólfur Arnarson may not have been the first one to settle permanently in Iceland—that may have been Náttfari, one of Garðar Svavarsson's men who stayed behind when Garðar returned to Scandinavia.

-Much of the information on Ingólfr comes from the Landnámabók, written some three centuries after the settlement.
+Much of the information on Ingólfur comes from the Landnámabók, written some three centuries after the settlement.
 Archeological findings in Reykjavík are consistent with the date given there: there was a settlement in Reykjavík around 870.

-According to Landnámabók, Ingólfr was followed by many more Norse chieftains, their families and slaves who settled all the habitable areas of the island in the next decades.
+According to Landnámabók, Ingólfur was followed by many more Norse chieftains, their families and slaves who settled all the habitable areas of the island in the next decades.
 Archeological evidence strongly suggests that the timing is roughly accurate; "that the whole country was occupied within a couple of decades towards the end of the 9th century."
 These people were primarily of Norwegian, Irish, and Scottish origin.
 Some of the Irish and Scots were slaves and servants of the Norse chiefs, according to the sagas of Icelanders, the Landnámabók, and other documents.
 Some settlers coming from the British Isles were "Hiberno-Norse," with cultural and family connections both to the coastal and island areas of Ireland and/or Scotland and to Norway.

 The traditional explanation for the exodus from Norway is that people were fleeing the harsh rule of the Norwegian king Harald Fairhair, whom medieval literary sources credit with the unification of some parts of modern Norway during this period.
 Viking incursions into Britain were also expelled thoroughly during this time, potentially leading to a need for peaceful settlement in other lands.
 It is also believed that the western fjords of Norway were simply overcrowded in this period.

 The settlement of Iceland is thoroughly recorded in the aforementioned Landnámabók, although the book was compiled in the early 12th century when at least 200 years had passed from the age of settlement.
 Ari Þorgilsson's Íslendingabók is generally considered more reliable as a source and is probably somewhat older, but it is far less thorough.
 It does say that Iceland was fully settled within 60 years, which likely means that all arable land had been claimed by various settlers.

+In 2016, archaeologists uncovered a longhouse in Stöðvarfjörður that has been dated to as early as 800.
+Other, similar finds in Iceland have been dated to a similar time, preceding the traditional settlement date significantly.